-I don’t know about you, but whenever I’m feeling uncertain about my dating life, I like to look at recent marriage stats to see where I fit in the trends, graphs, and charts.
-It just helps put things in perspective.
+I don’t know about you, but my dating life has had its ups and downs.
+Sometimes I swipe on Match.com and wonder if I’m too young or too old for marriage.
+Maybe I’m being left behind by my generation, or maybe I’m on pace.
+It’s hard to tell, so I did some research on U.S. marriage stats to see where I fit in the trends, graphs, and charts.
+It helps put things in perspective.

 For example, if I’m looking at my social media newsfeed, it seems like 90% of my peers are happily married and having babies, but census data tells me that just over 50% of American adults are single.